JJRaylen/SQL-Practice/test/README.md

 ---
-Test 01 What is AVG Call Duratuon for each saless rep?
+Test 01 What is AVG Call Duration for each saless rep?
 ---
 ```sql
 SELECT  sr.RepID,